herschel666/tiny-synth/README.md

 ## Browser support

-I actually didn't test on all browsers.
-But one could say that it works on all modern browsers that support `Worker`, `Blob` and `URL`.
+I actually didn't test in all browsers.
+But one could say that it works in all modern browsers that support `Worker`, `Blob` and `URL`.
 Though there might be browsers that bristles.
 For instance Safari doesn't support `atob` and `btoa` in WebWorkers.
 That's why the compiling simply doesn't work.
 Other problems may or may not exist.
 Im' curious!

 ## Author